CybercentreCanada/assemblyline4_docs/docs/public_beta.md

 ---

+This Beta is intended for testing purposes only.
+Assemblyline 4 is not ready for production yet.

 ## Things to consider before deploying the Public Beta

 - Not all services from v3 are available during the Beta